aws/copilot-cli/site/content/docs/commands/job-override.en.md

 ### Learn more

-To learn more check out the guides for overriding with [YAML Patches](../developing/overrides/yamlpatch.md) and the [AWS Cloud Development Kit](../developing/overrides/cdk.md).
+To learn more, check out the guides for overriding with [YAML Patches](../developing/overrides/yamlpatch.md) and the [AWS Cloud Development Kit](../developing/overrides/cdk.md).

 ## What are the flags?